We'd like to

 Huckabee replaced him.

-venture, Jim McDougal, was indicted on 19 counts of conspiracy, mail
+Whitewater venture, Jim McDougal, was indicted on 19 counts of

-fraud, making false statements and false bank reports, and misapplying funds.
+conspiracy, mail fraud, making false statements and false bank reports, and

-McDougal was found guilty of fraud in connection with the failed savings and
+misapplying funds.
+McDougal was found guilty of fraud in connection with the

-in the bank fraud and conspiracy trial of James and Susan McDougal, his
+subpoenaed in the bank fraud and conspiracy trial of James and Susan McDougal,

 White House agrees to have Clinton videotape his testimony.

 The White House releases on Feb 20, more than 100 pages of

 "mistakenly overlooked" Whitewater records subpoenaed in 1994.